 - Costs – For some that have a website hosting package dedicated to their blog, this may not be an issue as WordPress.COM advanced hosting package (their basic blogging package is free) which includes our custom domain.
 You are simply moving from paying company A to company B. However, for me, I share my hosting package with a few other websites that I own so the move to WordPress.COM will cost me an additional $100 a year for WordPress’ VIP account.

-- Plugins or no plugins – As I noted earlier, self hosted WordPress sites have their pick of close to 34,000 plugins to choose from.
+- Plugins or no plugins – As I noted earlier, self-hosted WordPress sites have their pick of close to 34,000 plugins to choose from.
 To be fair, those that are regularly updated and downloaded by WordPress users are a fraction of those.
 However, the number is still staggering.
-My current site uses 15 plugins, of them a handful are among the top (Akismet, JetPack), however, others such as my Flicker Photostream, to repopulate my Flickr Photo’s or gallery on my WordPress site are not as popular and more than likely not included.
+My current site uses 15 plugins, of them a handful are among the top (Akismet, JetPack), however, others such as my Flicker Photostream, to repopulate my Flickr Photo’s or gallery on my WordPress site is not as popular and more than likely not included.
 Again, what will I have to give up?
-WordPress.com advertises they offer their customers over 200 plugins, and WordPress VIP subscribers are offered an additional 120 plugins, however their support for Flickr integration is VERY limited.
-However if there is a plugin that I feel is a must-have and would benefit users on WordPress.com, I can make a suggestion through the ideas forum!
-However, that feels more like a lottery then a reality.
+WordPress.com advertises they offer their customers over 200 plugins, and WordPress VIP subscribers are offered an additional 120 plugins, however, their support for Flickr integration is VERY limited.
+However, if there is a plugin that I feel is a must-have and would benefit users on WordPress.com, I can make a suggestion through the ideas forum!
+However, that feels more like a lottery than a reality.

 Will I move my site to WordPress.com After all?